heyoka/faxe-docs/docs/dfs_script_language/index.md

 w|week

-Internally all time and duration related values are converted to milliseconds in faxe.
+Internally all time and duration related values are converted to milliseconds.

 #### Examples
 ```dfs